Video shows Tyre Nichols calling for his mother, beaten by officers now charged in his death – KION546

 Tyre Nichols screamed for his mother and Memphis police officers struck him multiple times — including in the face while his hands were restrained — toward the end of the Black man’s deadly encounter with the officers this month, video released by the city shows.

-And although paramedics arrive minutes after officers disengage, Nichols appears to be left multiple times on the pavement without assistance before an ambulance comes.
+The city on Friday night released body camera and surveillance video of the January 7 traffic stop and beating that led to the 29-year-old’s death in hospital three days later — video the city’s police chief warned would show a “disregard for life.”

-The city on Friday night released body camera and surveillance video of the January 7 traffic stop and beating that led to the 29-year-old’s death in hospital from his injuries three days later.
-The release comes a day after five Memphis police officers, who also are Black and have been fired, were charged with murder.
+The footage drew stunned reaction from law enforcement experts CNN interviewed Friday: “It’s clearly excessive force,” former New York City police Lt.
+Darrin Porcher said.
+“What’s even more troubling is, no officer was wiling to intervene and say, ‘Stop.’ “

-The footage drew stunned reaction from law enforcement experts and outrage from officials including President Joe Biden, who said it was “yet another painful reminder of the profound fear and trauma, the pain, and the exhaustion that Black and Brown Americans experience every single day.”
+President Joe Biden is “outraged and deeply pained” after seeing the video, he said.
+“It is yet another painful reminder of the profound fear and trauma, the pain, and the exhaustion that Black and Brown Americans experience every single day.”

-Protesters in Memphis took to Interstate 55 Friday night after the videos’ release, blocking both lanes of the highway’s bridge connecting the western Tennessee city to Arkansas.
+Five Memphis officers — who also are Black — were fired this month and then charged Thursday over Nichols’ death from his injuries in a hospital January 10.
+Police nationwide have been under scrutiny for how they treat Black people, particularly since the Minneapolis police murder of George Floyd in May 2020 and the mass protest movement known as Black Lives Matter.

-The basics of Nichols’ encounter were this: Police pulled Nichols over in Memphis in what they initially said was on suspicion of reckless driving.
-After officers pulled him out of his car, a struggle ensued and he ran away; minutes later, officers would catch up with him and hit or kick him numerous times, video shows.
+The basics of the encounter were this: Police pulled Nichols over in Memphis in what they initially said was on suspicion of reckless driving.
+After officers pulled him out of his car, a struggle ensued and he ran away; minutes later, officers would catch up with him and hit him numerous times, video shows.

 Moments from the videos include:

-During the first encounter after the traffic stop, at around 8:24 p.m., Nichols sounded calm, body cam video from an officer arriving at the scene shows.
+• During the initial encounter after the stop, Nichols sounded calm, body cam video from an officer arriving at the scene shows.

 As the officer approaches the scene, an officer is yelling at Nichols to “Get the fuck out of the car.”